NNQS-AFQMC: Neural network quantum states enhanced fermionic quantum Monte Carlo: Integration of NNQS with AFQMC

 where $\Delta\theta_T=\textup{Arg}[R(\bar \Psi_T\to \bar\Psi_T';\phi')]$.
 For a comprehensive understanding of the detailed algorithm in implementing NNQS, readers are referred to the APPENDIX.~\ref{sec:APPENDIX_summary}.

 It is important to emphasize that the phase factor $S(\mathbf{x}_p)$ appearing in Eqs.~\ref{eq:ratio-update-phi} and \ref{eq:local-obs} is not associated with the presence of the ``phase problem".
+In other words, the value of $\frac{1}{P}\sum_{p=1}^P S(\mathbf{x}_p)$ won't reduce to zero during the propagation of AFQMC, if it is finite in the initialization of AFQMC.
 Conceptually, this distinction arises because, in the limit of infinite samples ($P \rightarrow \infty$), the denominator $\frac{1}{P}\sum_{p=1}^P S(\mathbf{x}_p)$ in Eq.~\ref{eq:ratio-update-phi} converges to a finite positive value or such configurations are naturally removed by the constraint process, ensuring the stability of the algorithm.
 However, in practical implementations with finite $P$, statistical fluctuations in the sampled phase factors can introduce bias.
 Specifically, the approximation in Eq.~\ref{eq:AFQMC_Metro_constraint_cos} relies on the assumption that $R(\bar \Psi_T\to \bar\Psi_T';\phi')$ is close to identity.
 When $P$ is insufficient, this assumption breaks down, leading to systematic errors in the updates.
 These errors manifest as increased variance in the estimation and, in extreme cases, can induce numerical instability.
+In this work, all calculations are performed under a significant $\frac{1}{P}\sum_{p=1}^P S(\mathbf{x}_p) \approx 1$.